 If taking to the streets and partying with crackers isn’t your thing and you prefer a scheduled event either a quiet dinner or a VIP club package then you can find loads of events by going to Facebook events and changing the location to Munich and the date to Dec 31, checking out Eventbrite or the Munich city website.
 Unfortunately, most things are in German, so you will have to use Google translate.

-If you are looking for an alternative clubbing experience without all the fancy basic bros, then I suggest going underground and looking at German techno and electornica events at Blitz Nightclub, the Muffatwerk , Harry Klein, Bahnwärter Thiel, Rote Sonne, or Pimpernel.
+If you are looking for an alternative clubbing experience without all the fancy basic bros, then I suggest going underground and looking at German techno and electronica events at Blitz Nightclub (canceled), the Muffatwerk Winterfest (happening in 2021), Harry Klein, Bahnwärter Thiel (canceled), Rote Sonne (canceled), or Pimpernel (Canceled).

-Tollwood Winter Festival also throws two fantastic NYE events that typically draw in a fun-loving local crowd that is the perfect mix of class and party.
+Tollwood Winter Festival (Canceled) also throws two fantastic NYE events that typically draw in a fun-loving local crowd that is the perfect mix of class and party.
 This would be one of my top recommendations for things to do in Munich on New Year Eve.
-You can go fancy with a set full course dinner menu or keep it a bit more casual with live music.
+You can go fancy with a set full-course dinner menu or keep it a bit more casual with live music.

 If you want to take to the streets and party then hang out on Leopoldstrasse near the Siegstor for a massive street party.
 Here you will find plenty of locals and tourists drinking, listening to music, and watching fireworks.
 The vide of this party may change in 2019 as the personal firework ban takes place, however it may be a good place to watch the city show.

-If you are one of those crazy people who love traveling to new destinations to run in races, then check out the Silvesterlauf or the New Year’s Eve run, which takes place on the morning of the 31st.
+If you like to bring in your new year with a bit of health and fitness.
+Then check out the Silvesterlauf or the New Year’s Eve run, which takes place on the morning of the 31st.

 Important New Year’s Eve Information